A structure-preserving finite element method for the multi-phase Mullins-Sekerka problem with triple junctions: Introduction

 where $\bv u_0:\Omega\to\Sigma$ denotes the initial distribution of each component and $\bv{u}:\Omega\times[0,T]\to\Sigma$ and $\chemicalVec{}{}:\Omega\times[0,T]\to T\Sigma$ indicate the concentration and the chemical potential of each component in time, respectively.
-A distributional solution concept to $\eqref{eq:StrongForm}$ was proposed, and its existence was established via an implicit time discretization and under the assumption that no interfacial energy is lost in the limit in the time discretization (see \cite[Definition 4.1, Theorem 5.8]{BronsardGarckeStoth1998}).
+A distributional solution concept to $\eqref{eq:StrongForm}$ was proposed, and its existence was established via an implicit time discretization and under the assumption that no interfacial energy is lost in the limit in the time discretization (see \cite[Definition~4.1, Theorem~5.8]{BronsardGarckeStoth1998}).
 See \cite{GarckeSturzenhecker1998} for a related work which treated the case without triple junctions and with a driving force.

-Compared to the multi-phase Mullins-Sekerka problem, the binary case, namely \Cdd{the} two-phase \Cdd{case}, has been well studied so far.
-For classical solutions, Chen et al. \cite{ChenHongYi1996} showed the existence of a classical solution to the Mullins-Sekerka problem local-in-time in \Cdd{the} two-dimensional case, whereas Escher and Simonett \cite{EScherSimonett} gave a similar result in the general dimensional case.
-When it comes to the notion of weak solution\Cdd{s}, Luckhaus and Sturzenhecker \cite{LuckhausSturzenhecker} established the existence of weak solutions to $\eqref{eq:StrongForm}$ in a distributional sense.
-Therein, the weak solution was obtained as a limit of a sequence of time discrete approximate solutions under the no mass loss assumption.
-The time implicit scheme is the basis of the approach in \cite{BronsardGarckeStoth1998}.
-After that, R\"{o}ger \cite{Roger2005} removed the technical assumption of no mass loss in the case when the Dirichlet-Neumann boundary condition is imposed by using geometric measure theory.
+Compared to the multi-phase Mullins--Sekerka problem, the binary case, namely {the} two-phase {case}, has been well studied so far.
+For classical solutions, Chen et al. \cite{ChenHongYi1996} showed the existence of a classical solution to the Mullins--Sekerka problem local-in-time in {the} two-dimensional case, whereas Escher and Simonett \cite{EScherSimonett} gave a similar result in the general dimensional case.
+When it comes to the notion of weak solution{s}, Luckhaus and Sturzenhecker \cite{LuckhausSturzenhecker} established the existence of weak solutions to $\eqref{eq:StrongForm}$ in a distributional sense.
+Therein, the weak solution was obtained as a limit of a sequence of time discrete approximate solutions under the no mass loss assumption. {The} time implicit scheme is {the basis of the approach} in \cite{BronsardGarckeStoth1998}.
+After that, R\"{o}ger \cite{Roger2005} removed the technical assumption {of no mass loss} in the case when the Dirichlet--Neumann boundary condition is imposed by using geometric measure theory.
 Recently, researches which treat the boundary contact case gradually appear.
-Garcke and Rauchecker \cite{GarckeRauchecker2022} considered a stability analysis in a curved domain in $\mathbb{R}^2$ via a linearization approach.
+Garcke and Rauchecker \cite{GarckeRauchecker2022} {considered a} stability analysis in a curved domain in $\mathbb{R}^2$ via a {linearization approach}.
 Hensel and Stinson \cite{hensel2022weak} proposed a varifold solution to $\eqref{eq:StrongForm}$ by starting from the energy dissipation property.
-For a gradient flow aspect of the Mullins-Sekerka flow, see e.g. \cite[\S 3.2]{Serfaty2010}.
+For a gradient flow aspect of the Mullins--Sekerka flow, see e.g., \cite[\S3.2]{Serfaty2010}.